-If you thought mosquito bites are painful and irritating, then hopefully you’ll never get to experience the bites of a bed bug.
+So, how long do bed bug bites last?
+If you thought mosquito bites are painful and irritating, then hopefully, you’ll never get to experience the bites of a bed bug.

 Identifying Bed Bugs Bite

-Bed bugs can pretty much bite anywhere across the body, but mainly the bites are located on or near these areas: Face, Shoulders and upper back, Hands and arms, Legs (mainly around the feet and ankles) and Neck.
+Bed bugs can pretty much bite anywhere across the body, but mainly the bites are located on or near these areas: Face, Shoulders and upper back, Hands and Arms, Legs (mostly around the feet and ankles), and Neck.

-Depending on how the bodies react, some people only experience the inflammation and irritation caused by the bite, while others who are sensitive towards bug bites can have a more severe reaction such as nausea, sweating and skin rashes.
+Depending on how the bodies react, some people only experience the bite’s inflammation and irritation.
+In contrast, others who are sensitive tug bites to a more severe reaction, such as nausea, sweating, and skin rashes.